Climate crisis: 21st century

 It's about being accurate in terms of the scope of the problem that we are facing.
 And in the media we, generally speaking, don't have any hesitation about naming a crisis when it is a crisis.
 Look at the opioid epidemic [in the U.S.], for example.
 We call it an epidemic because it is one.
 So why are we hesitant about saying the climate crisis is a crisis?

 In June 2019, climate activists demonstrated outside the offices of The New York Times; they urged the newspaper's editors to adopt terms such as climate emergency or climate crisis.
 This kind of public pressure led New York City Council to make New York the largest city in the world to formally adopt a climate emergency declaration.

-In November 2019, the website Oxford Dictionaries named climate crisis Word of the year for 2019.
+In November 2019, the website Oxford Dictionaries named climate emergency Word of the year for 2019, with climate crisis being on the shortlist.
 The term was chosen because it matches the "ethos, mood, or preoccupations of the passing year".

 In 2021, the Finnish newspaper Helsingin Sanomat created a free variable font called Climate Crisis that has eight weights that correlate with Arctic sea ice decline, visualizing historical changes in ice melt.
 The newspaper's art director said the font both evokes the aesthetics of environmentalism and is a data visualization graphic.

 In updates to the World Scientists' Warning to Humanity of 2021 and 2022, scientists used the terms climate crisis and climate emergency; the title of the publications is "World Scientists' Warning of a Climate Emergency".
 They said: "we need short, frequent, and easily accessible updates on the climate emergency".

 Within weeks of his second inauguration in 2025, U.S. President Donald Trump's administration flagged hundreds of words to limit or avoid on government websites, memos, and unofficial agency guidance—the list including climate crisis.